LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 18 - View the parking details page.md

 </template>
 ```

-Here we do not show card completely unless `store.parking.id` exists.
+Here we hide the card completely unless `store.parking.id` exists.
 If it doesn't it means data isn't fetched yet since the whole `store.parking` object is empty.

 ```vue
 <div